obergad/CS_344_Assignemnt_3/README.md

 $ ./p3testscript > mytestresults 2>&1 Do not worry if the spacing, indentation, or look of the output of the script is different than when you run it interactively: that won’t affect your grade.
 The script may add extra colons at the beginning of lines or do other weird things, like put output about terminating processes further down the script than you intended.

 If your program does not work with the grading script, and you instead request that we grade your script by hand, we will apply a 15% reduction to your final score.
 So from the very beginning, make sure that you work with the grading script on our class server!

+TO RUN THE FILE

+COMPILE BY RUNNING MAKE